rollbar/docs/onboarding/spring.md

 # Basic Configuration

-Add the following RollbarConfig class to your project, make sure to add your project package namespace into the @ComponentScan.
+For a very simple configuration you can create a new RollbarConfig class such as the one below and add it to your project.

 ``` java
 @Configuration()